 Students must complete at least two-thirds of the hours required for a master's degree through courses offered by the University of Louisiana at Monroe.
 Transfer credit may not total more than one-third of the master's degree program.
-With the approval of the student's graduate advisory committee and the Director of Graduate Studies and Research, a maximum of six semester hours of C grades earned at ULM may be transferred from one program to another or from non-degree status to a degree program.
+With the approval of the student's graduate advisory committee and the Dean of the Graduate School, a maximum of six semester hours of C grades earned at ULM may be transferred from one program to another or from non-degree status to a degree program.
 Transfer credit must meet the following requirements:

-- Credit must be earned in residence at a regionally accredited college or university. - Credit must be accepted as applicable to the student's degree program. - Grade of B or better must be earned. - Credit must meet six-year time limit for master's degree program.
+- 1. Credit must be earned in residence at a regionally accredited college or university. - 2.
+Credit must be accepted as applicable to the student's degree program. - 3.
+Grade of B or better must be earned. - 4.
+Credit must meet six-year time limit for master's degree program.

 Transfer credit must be presented and accepted during the first semester or summer term upon entering or re-entering the University of Louisiana at Monroe.
-Final authorization of transferred credit will be made by the Director of Graduate Studies and Research upon recommendation of the student's advisory committee.
+Final authorization of transferred credit will be made by the Dean of the Graduate School upon recommendation of the student's advisory committee.